VCCT-PDAN8412-2025/ST10203070_PDAN8412_POE/README.md

 README.md – Repository overview.

 ## How to run Part 2

-1. Download ST10203070_PDAN8412_Part2.ipynb from the main branch and books_1.Best_Books_Ever.csv from the add-dataset branch.
+1. Clone the repository to ensure that both the jupyter and dataset files are available.
+(The dataset file books_1.Best_Books_Ever.csv is stored in the add-dataset branch and managed via Git LFS)

-2. Open the Jupyter Notebook in VS Code and ensure it points to the correct CSV file path.
+3. Open the Jupyter Notebook ST10203070_PDAN8412_Part2.ipynb in VS Code and ensure it points to the correct CSV file path books_1.Best_Books_Ever.csv.

-3. Run all cells from top to bottom.
+4. Run all cells from top to bottom.
 Outputs may vary slightly, but model performance metrics should closely match those reported.